build-server-protocol/build-server-protocol/bsp.md

   def uri: URI
   /** The kind of change for this build target */ def kind: Option[BuildTargetEventKind]

+  /** Any additional metadata about what information changed. */ def data: Option[Json]
 }
 object BuildTargetEventKind {
   val Created = 1